Wr3nch-ren/socket_programming_rust/README.md

     Received a message, closing...
     ```

-    - On client.rs you will see
+    - On client, you will see

     ```text
     Starting client...